Functions

 days_ago

-Description: Returns the number of days between the timestamp field and the time that the query is executed.
+Description: Returns the difference in days between the timestamp field and the time of execution of the query.
+In the where clause the days_ago(number) syntax gives the best query performance.

 Examples: